FanDuel Horse Racing Pennsylvania – $20 Sign-up Bonus

 From a customer service standpoint, FanDuel is at the top of the list.

+Betfair, FanDuel’s parent company, first entered the horse race betting industry by acquiring TVG, one of the most established brands in the country.
+However, shortly thereafter, FanDuel Racing came out.
 While it has a lot in common, the FanDuel Racing site is separate from TVG and looks more like the FanDuel sports betting and daily fantasy app and website.
+FanDuel Racing is built to appeal to more casual fans than TVG.

 Horse racing falls under different rules than sports betting, so a state doesn’t have to have legal sports betting for horse racing to be legal.